werpu/jsfs_js_ts/README.md

-It uses functional constructs on micro scale to keep the maintainability and uses my own MonaDish project as core framework base, to avoid unnecessary colliding dependencies.
+It uses functional constructs on micro scale to keep the maintainability and uses my own [mona-dish](https://github.com/werpu/mona-dish/) project as core framework base, to avoid unnecessary colliding dependencies.

 I might roll in MonaDish in the future